geeksoflondon/trip/tobring.markdown

 We do not have anything specific but we suggest you don't bring your Sunday best.
 You also will probably needs things you don't mind getting muddy or wet.

-A pair of trainers you do not mind destroying will not go a miss either!
+A pair of trainers you do not mind destroying will not go amiss either!

 ###Sleeping